kaminzo/c4-draw.io/README.md

 # c4-drawio

-This file is both drawio and png file and can be edited directly in draw.io
+This file is in [.png (with embedded XML)](https://about.draw.io/features/import-export/) format and can be edited directly in draw.io

 ![c4-drawio](/c4.drawio.png)